-Anxiety Disorder Myth #14: You can eliminate anxiety symptoms with a special ‘remedy’ or ‘quick-fix’ cure
+Anxiety Disorder Myth #14: Another common anxiety myth is you can eliminate anxiety symptoms with a special ‘remedy’ or ‘quick-fix’ cure.

 Many people who are new to anxiety disorder hope that there is a special ‘remedy’ or ‘quick-fix cure’ for anxiety’s sensations, feelings, and symptoms.
 Unfortunately, there are many people and organizations that claim they offer quick-fix cures and remedies.